Cottancandy1217/data-center-automation-scripts/README.md

 # Data Center Automation Scripts

-This repository contains scripts and automation projects for data center tasks, designed for a Google Data Center Technician role.
+This repository contains scripts and automation projects for data center tasks, designed for a Data Center Technician role.

 ## Scripts